“Finding Love & Romance at Any Age!”

-Many of my senior contemporaries are meeting quality men and women every day on Internet dating sites and are learning to laugh and live again.
+Many of my senior contemporaries are meeting quality men and women daily while volunteering, taking classes (and it doesn’t matter what kind), or participating in faith-based activities, and are learning to laugh and love again.

 They report a better sense of belonging from having developed new close personal relationships.
 I feel that we seniors need to bombard ourselves with lots of encouraging “self-talk” by substituting “I’m too old to try something new” with “It’s never too late to discover someone new and wonderful!”